Police searching for suspected killer in Rumford

-A New Hampshire man wanted in connection with his wife’s death is believed to be in the Rumford or Mexico area, police said Friday evening.
+A New Hampshire man wanted in connection with the death of his wife is believed to be in the Rumford or Mexico area, police said Friday evening.

-Maine State Police are looking for Dennis Bisson, 52, who has been issued an arrest warrant in New Hampshire for second degree murder, according to Steve McCausland, spokesman for the Maine Department of Public Safety.
+Maine State Police are looking for Denis Bisson, 52, who has been issued an arrest warrant in New Hampshire for second degree murder, according to Steve McCausland, spokesman for the Maine Department of Public Safety.

 Bisson is described as being 5-foot-6, 180 pounds and is believed to be driving his silver 2015 Toyota Tundra with New Hampshire license plate ALL-GD, McCausland said.
 He is considered armed and dangerous.